lbragstad/notes/code-review-checklist.md

 > then one should be proposed to accurately document what is changing and how
 > to deal with it.

+* Does the change require a mandatory upgrade step?

+> If so, we need to clearly document that in a release note.

 * Does the change require an update to developer documentation?

 > Developers need documentation too!
 This can apply to patches that change
 > developer tools, testing automation, etc. It's harder to be an effective
 > contributor when the documentation you're using to on-board is out-of-date.

-* If the change includes a public API, does it have doc string'd?
+* Are new public APIs documented?

 > Capturing sound information like variable types, purpose, and expected
 > behavior in documentation strings is extremely helpful.
 It helps reviewers
 > understand the intent of the code being proposed and it helps with
 > maintainability as the code-base changes.
+If the change impacts the API
+> reference, a patch should be proposed to the `api-ref` as well.

 * Is there any confusing logic that would benefit from an inline comment?